3mr-5aled/ObsidianNotes-ThirdSemester/OOP/Lab/Lab 4 - Methods, Overloading, and Parameter Passing.md

 > [!note]
 > **Instance methods** operate on object state.
 They require an instance to be invoked.
-> **Static methods** belong to the class and can be called without an object.
+> **Static methods (Class Method)** belong to the class and can be called without an object.

 Rules and consequences:

-- Static methods can access only static members directly.
+- Static methods can access only static members directly and **accessed directly by the class name**.

 - Instance methods can access static and instance members.